 D & W Fresh Market – 1163 N Hwy 31, Petoskey (on the back of the building) – Running parallel to the nearby Little Traverse Wheelway, this mural shows the development of the beloved bike trail.

-Former Petoskey News building – 319 State Street, Petoskey (across from the post office on the side of the building) – This painting commemorates one of our country’s founding fathers, statesman and inventor, Ben Franklin.
+Former Petoskey News Building – 319 State Street, Petoskey (across from the post office on the side of the building) – This painting commemorates one of our country’s founding fathers, statesman and inventor, Ben Franklin.

-Terry L. Dickinson first painted The Sky’s the Limit mural and then went on to do the other three.
+Terry L. Dickinson first painted the Sky’s the Limit mural and then went on to do the other three.

 Statues/Sculptures